Roc-Ng/FSCN_AnomalyDetection/README.md

 # FSCN_AnomalyDetection

-Code will be released after the paper is accepted.
+We released the FCSN, you can use your hidden features to train and test FSCN.